sanketsaurav/zc_common/zc_common/remote_resource/README.md

  * PATCH requests made to the relationship link (such as `/articles/1/relationships/comments`) updating to-one and to-many relationships with an empty data object to clear the relationship (e.g. `{ data: None }` and `{ data: [] }`) are incorrectly rejected by the server with a 400 error for not passing primary data.
 This is correctly handled for PATCH actions made to the detail object directly (for example, `/comments/1`).
  * POST requests to to-many relationship links work correctly (add relationship items posted in addition to the items already in the relationship instead of replacing as is the case with PATCH); POST requests made to to-one relationship links correctly prohibit the action (PATCH requests are acceptable and work correctly aside from the clearing issue mentioned above).
  * DELETE requests to relationship links are handled correctly.
+* A PATCH request made to a remote resource relationship will incorrectly return a 200 as well as a stale version of the relationship (it will not reflect the PATCH data).